-Born in New Hampshire, Lamb grew up at Canterbury Shaker Village, where he was apprenticed to Master European cabinetmaker Alejandro de la Cruz, who taught him that being a craftsman is a lifelong commitment.
-Throughout the years he has developed his craft, incorporating various period forms, Shaker sensibilities, classic re-interpretation and contemporary styles into his work.
+Canterbury furniture maker David Lamb was born in New Hampshire and grew up at Canterbury Shaker Village.
+Early in his artistic life, he apprenticed with master European cabinetmaker Alejandro de la Cruz, who taught him that being a craftsman is a lifelong commitment.
+Throughout the years Lamb has developed his artistry in fine furniture making, incorporating various period forms, Shaker sensibilities, classic re-interpretation and contemporary styles into his work.

 "David Lamb is a talented artist whose contributions have enriched the New Hampshire arts community," commented Governor Lynch.
 "We are fortunate to have David serve as artist laureate where he will have the opportunity to enrich the lives of others both through his art and also as a mentor to our state's emerging artists."